BloodyRookieStefan/Streamlaps_Auto_Map_Overlay/README.md

 # Streaming Auto Overlay
 ## About Streaming Auto Ovlerlay
-Control automatically a [streamlaps](https://streamlabs.com/) map overlay for games like **Hell Let Loose** or **Squad**.
+Control automatically a [streamlabs](https://streamlabs.com/) map overlay for games like **Hell Let Loose** or **Squad**.

 Streaming auto overlay is checking perodically your screen for distinctive images.
-If a match is detected [streamlaps](https://streamlabs.com/) gets a command to display the map overlay.
+If a match is detected [streamlabs](https://streamlabs.com/) gets a command to display the map overlay.
 No more worries about your key stroke events gets out of sync with the game you play.

+Reference images and settings are set up for 2560x1440 game resolution.

 Currently streaming auto overlay is in testing phase